acruzpr/protein-shop-vagrant/README.md

 What Happens if Vagrant Setup Fails?
 ------------------------------------

-Using Vagrant to manage a VM that has a GUI is less reliable than running VMs headless.
-You will see the occasional failures wherein Vagrant fails to establish a connection to the server, or fails to detect when the boot process completes.
+Using Vagrant to manage a VM that has a GUI is less reliable than using a headless VM.
+You will see the occasional failures wherein Vagrant fails to establish a connection to the server or fails to detect when the boot process completes.

 Similar, the provisioning process requires downloading software from the internet, and that also sometimes fails.

 If either of these things happens, then you will see red error messages from Vagrant.
-The best thing to do at that point is to shut down the VM and retry, rerunning the provisioning if it hasn't yet completed:
+The best thing to do at that point is to force halt the VM and then retry, rerunning the provisioning if it hasn't yet completed:

     vagrant halt -f centos-6.4-x86_64